kryan225/Research---Cerebral-Palsy-Detection/README.md

 [Creating Virtual Environments with Anaconda](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)

-*Note: You can also create a new environment using the GUI provided in the Anaconda Navigator*
+*Note: You can also create a new environment using the GUI provided in the Anaconda Navigator* *Note: You will also need to install packages such as OpenCV to compile the Dense_Optical_Flow program*

 ### Final Steps